Stray cattle in India

-Stray cows or stray cattle are animals such as cows, bulls, oxen and buffaloes that roam freely.
-A cow is considered "stray" when its owner no longer claims ownership or its owner cannot be determined.
+India has over 5 million stray cattle according to the livestock census data released in January 2020.
+The stray cow attacks on humans and crops in both urban and rural areas is an issue for the residents.

 Cow slaughter is banned in many places in India with penalties of long imprisonment and huge fines.
 Fear of arrest, persecution, and lynching by cow vigilantes has reduced the trading of cows.
 Once a cow stops giving milk, feeding and maintenance of the cow becomes a financial burden on the farmer who cannot afford their upkeep.
 Cattle that farmers are unable to sell are eventually abandoned.
+Stray cattle are defined by India's Ministry of Agriculture as cattle that do not have any owner and have strayed across the road or other public places, or that usually move or wander without any proper destination or having no shelter.

-India has over 5 million stray cattle according to the livestock census data released in January 2020.
-The stray cow attacks on humans and crops in both urban and rural areas is an issue for the residents.
-Stray cattle are a nuisance to traffic in urban areas and frequently cause road accidents.
+Stray cattle are a nuisance to traffic in urban areas and cause road accidents.
 The problem of solid waste pollution, especially plastic pollution and garbage dumped at public places, poses a risk to stray cattle which feed on garbage.